teo-tsirpanis/Farkle/docsrc/content/gold-parser-missing-features.md

 ## Virtual Terminals

 When GOLD Parser's version 2.2 was released, back in 2004, one of its new features was the so-called "Virtual Terminals".
 So, what are these?
 A virtual terminal is a terminal that does not come from the engine's tokenizer, but from the user code that interacts with the engine.
-A connon use for virtual terminals is a parser for a language like Python.
+A common use for virtual terminals is a parser for a language like Python.
 As you might have known, Python does not use keywords to define blocks of code, but instead uses indentation; the so-called "off-side rule".
 With virtual terminals, you could have written a grammar like this one:

 ```
 "Start Symbol" = <Code Block>